SAP-archive/cloud-samples-itelo/README.md

 * Requesting reviews on the product object page causes a CDSRuntimeException.INTERNAL_ERROR when using SAP HANA 2.0 SPS 0.

+* When running the module "srv" as Java Application the log shows "CfDeployException: Failed to deploy application".
+In the file "mta.yaml", change all occurrences of "itelo-java" to "srv".
+Repeat build and run.

 ## Support

 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.